-4. Your tutor can provide academic challenge for your child, if they do not find this at their current school.
+4. Your tutor can provide an academic challenge for your child if they do not find this at their current school.
 This can enthuse and invigorate learning and enjoyment for a particular subject, which can infect other areas of their school life.

 6. Your tutor can help develop your child's confidence in a subject.
 The more confident a child feels with their schoolwork, the more they are able to develop and progress their skills and knowledge.

-8. If your child is shy then often they will not ask questions in the classroom.
-In a one-on-one teaching, your child will feel more able to ask questions when they are unsure of a concept.
+8. If your child is shy then often, they will not ask questions in the classroom.
+In one-on-one teaching, your child will feel more able to ask questions when they are unsure of a concept.

 9. If your child is struggling with homework from school, the tutor can provide support to help them with this.
 If your child is not receiving enough homework from school to consolidate their learning, the tutor can provide this.